 What has started to become a thing of the past is real, genuine conversations.
 Use the information you are gathering from “Big Data” as a starting point to bring those conversations back to life.
 It will help you stand out in the end and will ultimately provide a real and memorable experience for the candidate.

-About the Author: Amy is an Marketing Specialist at Yoh and alumni from the University of Pittsburgh having earned her degree in Media Communications from the University of Pittsburgh and has been with Yoh for over 4 years.
-In her spare time you will find Amy singing with her operetta company, and enjoying all things pop culture, food and Philadelphia.
+About the Author: Amy is a Marketing Specialist at Yoh and alumni from the University of Pittsburgh having earned her degree in Media Communications.
+In her spare time you will find Amy singing with her operetta company as well as enjoying all things pop culture, food and Philadelphia.